or

 Search our project listings to find out what you could be studying.

 What happens during a typical PhD, and when?
-We've summarised the main milestones of a doctoral research journey.
+We've summarised the main milestones of your PhD journey to show you how to get a PhD.

 Read more